 Areas with Dense Predator Populations

-To protect against dogs, foxes, coyotes or wolves, place a one-door trap at one entrance, and be sure to securely close every other potential entrance.
+To protect against dogs, foxes, coyotes, or wolves, place a one-door trap at one entrance of a building, barn, or other space you are trying to keep safe from predators.
+Be sure to securely close every other potential entrance.
 This way, an animal that wants to enter has no choice but to use the entrance covered by the trap.